Ashby and Nuneaton Joint Railway: The Charnwood Forest Railway

 The Charnwood Forest Railway was authorised on 16 July 1874.
 It was an independent concern, and its purpose was to link the Ashby and Nuneaton Joint Railway at Coalville with the Midland Railway at Loughborough.
 The line was built from a junction near Coalville to its own Loughborough station, but the connection with the Midland line there was never made.
 The line was operated by the London and North Western Railway from its opening on 16 April 1883; the LNWR operated five passenger trains each way daily.
 The Charnwood Forest Company remained independent until Grouping in 1923, when it was taken into the London Midland and Scottish Railway on 14 July 1923.

 From the opening of the Charnwood Forest line, passenger trains on the Shackerstone-Coalville section of the joint line were worked by the LNWR, the motor trains working through to Loughborough.
 These ceased in 1931, and the whole Charnwood Forest line closed entirely in 1964.

 The Charnwood Forest company was in the hands of the receiver form 1885 to 1909, and never paid a dividend on ordinary shares throughout its existence.

 The proposal to extend at Loughborough to join the Midland Railway there was revived in 1908 but once again it was not proceeded with.
 After passenger closure in 1931, freight continued in the form of a pick-up goods that shunted in the various goods yards, sidings, quarries and collieries along the line.
 Ordinary freight services ceased on 7 October 1963, but the line from Coalville (Charnwood Forest Junction) was kept open as far as Shepshed for private siding traffic.
-However on 15 December 1963 the entire Charnwood Forest lune was closed.
+However on 15 December 1963 the entire Charnwood Forest line was closed.